-Tina asked Val, fifteen then, point-blank if he was gay.
+Tina asked Val, fifteen the year she was thinking of, point-blank if he was gay.
 He shrugged.

 “It’s okay,” Tina said.

-That was her mother, saucy gal, telling-it-like-it-is Tina.
+That was her mother, saucy gal, tell-it-like-it-is Tina.
 And if the topic came up, she would tell her friends, too…she actually knows someone who’s gay…

 “…and he’s very sweet.”